KuroganeToyama/blog/src/content/blog/2025-12-03-junior-high.md

 I somehow got the silver medal for the math contest, despite having been the worst guy in the training camp.
 Guess I got lucky.

 We hosted a buffet party as our last gathering before junior high graduation.
 Many tears were shed.
 I could feel the vivid and strong emotions.
-I just couldn't be bothered to feel the same my classmates did.
+I just couldn't be bothered to feel the same way `my classmates did.

 I somehow got myself admitted into the most prestigious high school of the city.
 The girl I loved also passed the entrance exam, but she chose a different high school since the prestigious one was too far from home.
 And that was the last I saw of her.
 Yeah well, my mental health kinda deteriorated during high school, so that was for the best I guess.